shenwei356/kmcp/docs/usage.md

   2. Metalign: https://doi.org/10.1186/s13059-020-02159-0

 Accuracy notes:
   *.
-Smaller -t/--min-qcov increase sensitivity in the cost of higher false
+Smaller -t/--min-qcov increase sensitivity at the cost of higher false
      positive rate (-f/--max-fpr) of a query.
   *.
 We require a part of the uniquely matched reads of a reference
      having high similarity, i.e., with high confidence for decreasing